Siófok: Soviet era

 In 1947, within the framework of the construction works of the Sió Channel, the new sluice was completed, which made it possible for ships to move through.
 From 1950, the settlement belongs to Somogy County and in the same year it became a district seat.

-On December 31, 1968 Siófok became a city.
+On December 31, 1968, Siófok became a city.
 Before that, the 400-bed hospital was built, and then the cultural center and town library.
 In 1971, the M7 motorway from the direction of Budapest reached the settlement.
 Later, Siófok became the most famous corporate holiday destination.

 After 1989

 After 1990, a local newspaper and open-air local television began to operate in the city.
 The first high-speed telegraphy World Championship was hosted in Siófok in 1995.

 Geography

 In Siófok, the canal Sió flows out of the lake.

 Climate

 Climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
-The Köppen climate classification subtype for this climate is "Cfb" (Marine West Coast Climate/Oceanic climate).
+The Köppen climate classification subtype for this climate is "Cfa" (humid subtropical climate).